 In the breakfast room, the banquette’s seat is covered in recycled leather, and the back upholstered in a blue check fabric from Cowtan & Tout.

-The millwork is a masterpiece in this dining area, and what a testament to using color instead of all that white shiplap we see everywhere.
+The millwork is a masterpiece in this dining area, and what a testament to using color instead of white shiplap we seem to see everywhere (along with subway tile!).

-I’m not sure what the sentiments will be in a few years about so much shiplap everywhere away from farms and cottages.
+I’m not sure what the sentiments will be in a few years about subway tile everywhere from apartment living to condos and cottages.

 More Designs in the Atlanta Showhouse